rmarabini/player_info_from_fide_database/README.md

 ```
 python fide_download.py
 ```
 or alternativelly just double click it.
-Depending on your computer and conectivity this step may take a few minutes.
+Depending on your computer and conectivity this step may take one or two  minutes.

 The player information includes fields such as fide_id, name, country, sex, title, rating, and others.
 No command-line options are required for this script, as it automatically downloads and processes the FIDE data.